dkirkby/E4S/projects/Chatter.md

 ![wired communications circuit](../img/wired-comms-circuit.jpg)

 The right-hand Pico will be our transmitter, using the red LED, and the left-hand Pico is our receiver using the green LED.
+Note that we are using the larger 10K resistors to set the LED brightness.

 Connect the right-hand transmitter Pico to USB and enter the following program:
 ```python